Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

 By understanding the weights of objects, you can have control over them.
 Eyes provide very strong visual weights in images.

-Our article goes into how using visual weight can really help the compositional value of your photography.
+Our article goes into how using visual weight can help the compositional value of your photography.

 Balancing an image is a great start to a successful composition.
-Symmetry can be a really effective way to show a scene balanced perfectly.
+Symmetry can be an effective way to show a balanced scene.

 The placement, size and visual weight of the objects in the scene is important in creating a balance.
 The opposite can also work.

 Unbalancing a scene on purpose can cause tension.
 It will have your viewer searching the image for understanding or meaning.